biskuitorg/biskuit-taxonomy/README.md

 # Taxonomy

-Taxonomy for Pagekit.
+Taxonomy for Biskuit.
 This code is an alpha version.
-It is the intention to move this module to the Pagekit namespace when finished.
+It is the intention to move this module to the Biskuit namespace when finished.
 Developers are encouraged to test it with their extensions.
 Feedback is appreciated.

 #### Todo